lmoraguez/Utility-to-OneSolution-Integration/README.md

 # Installation Notes:
  Installation services available if needed.
 Basic service includes:
-- Tayloring the views to your environment, locality (state plane formulas), & features needed
+- Tailoring the views to your environment, locality (state plane formulas), & features needed
 - Training on the features available and tweaks that can be made

 Additional/Optional services